Air Fryer Stuffed Peppers

 Storage instructions

-To store: The air fried peppers can be wrapped in foil or kept in an airtight container and stored in the fridge for 3 to 4 days.
+To store: The air-fried peppers can be wrapped in foil or kept in an airtight container and stored in the fridge for 3 to 4 days.

 To freeze: Once they’re cooled completely, wrap the leftover stuffed peppers in aluminum foil and keep them in an airtight container or ziplock bag.
 Freeze for up to 3 months.
 Allow them to thaw in the fridge overnight before reheating the next day.

 To reheat: It’s best to reheat the peppers in the air fryer until they’re warmed through.
+I find two minutes at 400°F to be plenty.

 Frequently asked questions

 If the peppers become soggy, it’s because they’re overcooked.
-Only air fry the stuffed bell peppers for 15 minutes (plus the 2 to 3 minutes with the cheese) and keep an eye on them in the last few minutes of cooking.
+Only air fry the stuffed bell peppers for 13 minutes (plus the 2 to 3 minutes with the cheese) and keep an eye on them in the last few minutes of cooking.

 You can!
 To make them in advance, stuff the peppers with the filling, then transfer them to an airtight container.
 Store for up to 24 hours in the fridge.
 If you want to freeze the stuffed peppers, wrap each one in plastic wrap or aluminum foil, then freeze in a freezer-safe container for up to 3 months.
 Thaw in the fridge, let the peppers come to room temperature, and air fry as instructed.